 The Office of the University Registrar maintains a list of recently awarded advanced degrees.

 The Bulletin is the catalog of courses and degrees for The Graduate School.

-University College is Washington University’s professional and continuing education division, offering bachelor’s, master’s and associate’s degrees, as well as certificates and courses for personal enrichment.
+The School of Continuing & Professional Studies is Washington University’s professional and continuing education division, offering bachelor’s, master’s and associate’s degrees, as well as certificates and courses for personal enrichment.

 In addition to single-degree diplomas, the university also offers a number of combined bachelor’s and master’s degrees throughout the university’s seven schools.
 As an example, Washington University has the world’s largest medical scientist MD/PhD program.
 For more information about combining disciplines, please read about interdisciplinary programs.